 Olin-Rice Science Center, Room 221

-Visiting Assistant Professor of Biology and Director, Katharine Ordway Natural History Study Area
+Visiting Associate Professor of Biology and Director, Katharine Ordway Natural History Study Area

 Terrestrial ecology and ornithology

 Olin-Rice Science Center, 215

 Professor Dosch is a terrestrial ecologist with a particular interest in birds, environmental issues, and the ecological challenges of the winter season.
 His current research projects are investigating the impacts of heavy metals (airborne mercury pollution and lead fishing tackle) on Common Loons (Gavia immer) in Minnesota; the importance of fruit-eating birds to rainforest regeneration in abandoned Costa Rican pastures; and the population and community ecology of over-wintering birds, particularly Black-capped Chickadees (Poecile atricapilla).
 Dosch teaches Ecology, one of the courses in the Department’s core sequence, as well as courses in restoration ecology and environmental studies.